Navigating Career Gaps in the Canadian Pharmaceutical Industry

 The pharma industry evolves quickly.
 Show you're current by:

-Taking short online courses/coaching/reading relevant literature
+Taking short online courses or coaching.

-Learning Canadian regulations (IMC code, Health Canada distinction document)
+Learning Canadian regulations (IMC code, Health Canada distinction document).

-Attending relevant webinars
+Attending relevant webinars.

-Following industry updates on LinkedIn and company websites
+Following industry updates on LinkedIn and company websites.

 This signals initiative and commitment. 📚